 PPC specialists must know how to use a wide range of tools.
 This includes solutions for keyword research, analytics, creating ads, and more.

 Let’s take a look at some of the most important tools you’ll want to know how to use:

-Live ad examples show you exactly what copy and landing page your competitors are using for their campaigns.
+Live ad examples show you exactly what copy and landing page your competitors use for their campaigns.

-As a PPC specialist, you need to know to properly configure Google Analytics so that it collects accurate data.
-You also need to know to analyze the data to find ways to improve your campaign performance.
+Google Analytics – Google Analytics tracks the actions of all your website visitors and provides you with detailed performance metrics.
+As a PPC specialist, you need to know how to configure Google Analytics so that it collects accurate data properly.
+You also need to know how to analyze the data to improve your campaign performance.

 Keyword Planner allows you to save the keywords that you find in your advertising plan for future reference.

 Conversion rate optimization (CRO) is the process of optimizing your ad campaigns to yield the highest possible conversion rate.
 It is an important part of PPC marketing, as increasing conversion rates leads directly to higher returns on your advertising investment.

 The CRO process involves testing different variables to see what produces the best results.
 In PPC advertising, one of the most important areas to test and optimize is your landing pages.
 The design of your landing pages can greatly impact your conversion rates.